Planning Tool · Not a Proposal

 Full programme duration

 Champion the programme visibly at board level.
 Approve the programme announcement and key communications.
 Remove blockers.
-When the CEO mentions Claude in an all-hands, it does more for adoption than 50 training sessions.
+When the CEO mentions AI in an all-hands and references their own use of it, it does more for adoption than 50 training sessions.

 Programme Manager